What is middleware?

-Middleware is software that is used to bridge the gap between applications and other tools or databases.
-Middleware sits between an operating system and the applications that run on it.
-It is effectively software that provides a method of communication and data management between applications that would otherwise not have any way to exchange data -- such as with software tools and databases.
+Middleware is software that is used to bridge the gap between applications and operating systems.
+Middleware sits between an operating system and the applications that run on it to provide a method of communication and data management.
+This is useful for applications that otherwise would not have any way to exchange data -- such as with software tools and databases.

-Middleware appears in many locations; however, organizations and developers make specific use of middleware to more efficiently build applications.
+Middleware is used commonly, as many organizations and developers use middleware to build applications more efficiently.
+For example, middleware can be used in application integrations to link both applications together.
 Organizations that use multi-cloud and containerized environments will often also use middleware as a more cost-effective way to develop and scale applications.

-Some examples of middleware activities include handling data and API management, authentication and messaging services.
+Some examples of middleware activities include its use in handling data and API management, authentication and messaging services.

 Why is it called middleware?

-The name middleware stems from the fact that it is the software that sits between the client-side requests on the front end and the back-end resource being requested.
+The name middleware stems from it being software that sits between the client-side requests on the front end and the back-end resource being requested.

 This article is part of